-Our board of directors adopted a code of business conduct and ethics that applies to our directors, officers and employees in March 2023, which was effective in April 2023.
+Our board of directors adopted a code of business conduct and ethics that applies to our directors, officers and employees in March 2023, which was effective in April 2023 and amended in October 2023.
 We have posted a copy of our code of business conduct and ethics on our website at https://ir.bitdeer.com/.